Privacy and ethics

 - Appropriate measures are taken to ensure databases are secure and confidential information is not passed on to anyone not authorised to receive it.

-- Unit staff and external contractors such as printers and scanning companies sign a confidentiality agreement to keep all applicant and related information confidential.
+- Selective Education Team staff and external contractors such as printers and scanning companies sign a confidentiality agreement to keep all applicant and related information confidential.

-The NSW Department of Education of 35 Bridge Street Sydney NSW is subject to the Education Act 1990, Privacy and Personal Information Protection Act 1988 and Health Records and Information Privacy Act 2002.
+The NSW Department of Education of 105 Phillip Street Parramatta NSW 2150 is subject to the Education Act 1990, Privacy and Personal Information Protection Act 1988 and Health Records and Information Privacy Act 2002.

 - assessing and processing the application for enrolment in a selective high school or opportunity class